faadhil2/faadhil2/README.md

 - 📜 I'm a recent computer science grad looking to begin my career in a reputable company.
 - 💡 I’m currently trying to learn as much as I can, heck I've got educational experience in 3 different fields.🤣
 - 🧪 I like understanding the science of things.
-- 💪 I train my mind and my body.
+- 💪 I enjoy training my mind and my body.
 - 🍪 Chocolate chip cookies are my kryptonite. 😂
 - 🥅 2021 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I'm a fitness enthusiast, a gamer, and I can fly small planes!